lnshewmo/UFOs/README.md

 **Drawback of the Redesign:**

 -  If the user enters too many criteria in the filtering fields all at once, the table is likely not to return any data.
--  The originial design of the webpage allowed users to filter by date only and contained a button to initalize the filter.
+-  The original design of the webpage allowed users to filter by date only and contained a button to initalize the filter.
 The new design removed the button.

 **Further Development:**